danhans42/sioload/README.md

 Size limit should be similar to Serial v1.3 ~1700k.

-345,600bps - I have only tested this with a *GENUINE* FTDI USB UART.
-If you have issues switch to 115,200bps.
+ I have only tested this with a *GENUINE* FTDI USB UART.
+If you have issues edit the speed in the source or just use psxserial.